ash0080/gun.doc.cn/test123.md

 ::: {codepen: 'link', tab1: 'codemirror'} :::
 ::: {editor: 'main'} :::
 ::: {insertblock: '5'} :::
+/* Replace this Comment Line with the Code in the Step below! */
 ::: {insertblock: '8'} :::
 ::: {insertblock: '9'} :::
 ::: {insertblock: '10'} :::